20 great spring drives

 Continue through the Driftless Area and across the Mississippi River.

 May is the biggest month on the Norwegian-American calendar, and May 17 the biggest day.
 That's Syttende Mai, the day in 1814 when Norway declared independence from Denmark and adopted the most democratic constitution in Europe.

 Every Norwegian town worth its sandbakkels celebrates it.
-You can catch both May 17-19 festivals in Westby, Wis., and Spring
+In the Driftless Area, you can catch a Syttende Mai festival May 18-19 in Westby, Wis.